evanx/redex/test/case/webServer/README.md

 where we generate the required configuration for three processors, namely the ExpressJS HTTP importer, an Express to "file" message translator, and a file directory server.

 The HTTP importer is configured with the `port` and `timeout,` and the file server with the document root directory and the default index file i.e. `index.html.`

+### Conclusion

+We compose a web server using relatively simple processors.
+Those are sometimes fairly generic e.g. the RegExp message router.

+We take the approach of building of a "complex" system via the "simple" configuration of "small" components.

+One can replicate much of the functionality of Nginx for example, by implementing processors as required and wiring these anyhow.

+If sufficient processors exists, services can be built using runtime configuration, without requiring further programming.

+As further use-case examples, we intend to implement processors to support HTTP redirect, URL rewrite, proxy, load balancing, caching and HTTPS termination.
+While each of these processors is relatively simple, clearly their composition can be useful.

+#### Deconstruction and re-composition

+One might implement an `httpFileServer` processor which expects an HTTP request message, and returns an HTTP response, i.e. with a built-in `expressFile` translator.
+Similarly, we might combine our ExpressJS HTTP importer and RegExp router into an `expressImporterRouter.`

+However, while it is tempting to overload the functionality of processors, it is useful to decompose processors into smaller constituent processors.
+This affords flexibility and reuse.

+While a custom Node script can achieve a desired process on its own, it is interesting to enable a custom server to be composed via configuration.
+Other processors can then be added into the mix e.g. for response caching.

 ### Further work